ItayS14/Trivia-Project/README.md

 response:
 {
-    "correct_ans" : *unsigned int* (index of correct answer) "statistics" : *list of int* (how many submitted each answer) }
+    "correct_ans" : *unsigned int* (index of correct answer) "score" : *double* (total score of the user after that question) }

+111 - get statistics
+response json:
+{
+     *list of int* (how many submitted each answer)
+}

-111 - leave game
+112 - leave game